FAI Drone Sports

 Drone soccer is a fast-growing new air sport that involves two teams up to five players per team whose aim is to score the highest number of goals.

 Fun to both watch and play, drone soccer is a futuristic sport that takes traditional football to a whole new level – literally!

-Drone Soccer has been included in the FAI Sporting Code as a provisional class (F9A) since 1st May 2019, and the first international tournament - demonstration - is expected to take place later this year in Korea .
+Drone Soccer has been included in the FAI Sporting Code as a provisional class (F9A) since 1st May 2019, and the first international tournament - demonstration - took place in November in Korea .